pbnjcub/phase-04-project-backend/README.md

 MVC - Model, View, Controller
-Model - communicates with the database, inherits from Active Record View - shows the user the data
+Model - communicates with the database, inherits from Active Record View - displays the data to the client (browser) handled by react Controller - interacts between the Model and the View